Reimnop/ParallelAnimationSystem/README.md

 # Parallel Animation System 🔥

 > The Parallel Animation System **(PAS)** is an app designed to emulate Project Arrhythmia at
 > ⚡ **lightning speed** ⚡.
-It supports most of PA's animation features, while being lightweight
+It supports most of PA's animation features while being lightweight
 > and extremely fast.

 ## Features